Nursing

 Proposed Evidence-Based Practice Change

 The articles present extensive solutions for nurse short-staffing; these solutions require nurses’ intervention so that patient outcomes can be improved.
-The interventions proposed by these articles will allow the nurses to prompt a change in their working environment which, in turn, will help in improving the care provided to patients.
+The interventions proposed by these articles will allow the nurses to prompt a change in their working environment, which, in turn, will help improve the care provided to patients.

 Ethical Considerations